Initial Child Protection Conferences

 Where agency representatives are unable to attend the conference, they must ensure that their report is made available to the conference, preferably in writing, through the local Safeguarding Unit.
 Apologies should be noted in the conference minutes and a reason for non-attendance.
 Where possible, a colleague should attend in their place.

-The Conference Chair must ensure that, in addition to the social worker, at least two professional disciplines are represented at the conference unless agreed otherwise - see quorum for conference in Section 5, Quorum.
+The Conference Chair must ensure that, in addition to the Lead Practitioner, at least two professional disciplines are represented at the conference unless agreed otherwise - see quorum for conference in Section 6, Quorum.

 The Conference Chair is responsible for ensuring that conferences are conducted in line with these procedures and in an anti-discriminatory manner, ensuring that everyone uses unambiguous respectful language.